 1. I am going to say "use your intuition".
 Every time that little nag in the back of my head told me to do something to my sewing, something that wasn't in the pattern, I regretted it ten times over if I didn't listen to that nag.
 Madame Intuition has an uncanny way of being right almost all of the time.
 Follow your gut.
 It's only fabric.
 And I am willing to bet that your way will be the right way almost always, despite what the pattern directions say.
 In time you will learn to listen to that voice and gain confidence in your skills.

 2. Accuracy?
 Goes without saying when it comes to all sewing, including the most mundane.
 Do you really want things to look "home made" ?
 How about "custom made"?
 Accuracy can give you that.
 Paying attention to stitching, seam lines. button placement, collar points matching equally, etc... will say "custom", not inexperienced.

-3. Heard that catch tune, "It's all about that bass"?
+3. Heard that catchy tune, "It's all about that base"?
 Well, in sewing IT'S ALL ABOUT THAT GRAIN!
 Learn to be fastidious about your pattern layouts, matching plaids and stripes, sewing the bias.
 One whirl through the washing machine and the best made garment, if cut off grain, will revert to an often unwearable mess.
 Number three is definitely for ALL sewists, ALL the time.